Más vale sola

 Más vale sola is a Mexican sitcom television series created by Reynaldo López for TelevisaUnivision.
 The series series stars María Elena Saldaña and Cecilia Galliano.
 It premiered on Las Estrellas on 1 September 2024.
+In October 2025, the series was renewed for a second season that premiered on 22 February 2026.

 Plot

 The series follows Julieta Romeo and Pilar Maldonado, who happen to be half-sisters, since their father Amador, had two families, one in Mexico and the other in Argentina, without either knowing of the existence of the other.
 While on a date, Amador overdoses on Viagra and is hospitalized, a situation that leads the sisters to suddenly meet.
 Due to different situations, Julieta and Pilar end up living together despite being the complete opposite of each other in personality, habits and manners.